ryandeussing/jimhopper/_consequences-of-abuse/shame.md

 * It is possible to find the help you need to overcome the shame you feel about harmful childhood experiences, even to overcome a deep layer of shame created by shaming early relationships.

 Many other men and women have done it.
-Many other men have found themselves amazed, and rightly proud, of how they’ve overcome their shame and turned their lives around.
+Many other men and women have found themselves amazed, and rightly proud, of how they’ve overcome their shame and turned their lives around.